-opposing arguments], disconfirmation bias [i.e., extra effort devoted to counter-arguing incongruent messages], and confirmation bias [i.e., seeking out consistent information]. . . .
-Our participants may have tried to be evenhanded, but they found it impossible to be fair-minded."
-11 Moreover, motivated reasoning is particularly powerful among those with strong opinions, who are the most likely to display constrained opinions (see Fazio 2007, Houston and Fazio 1989: 64, Lavine et al. 2012: 110-116, Redlawsk 2002).
+Moreover, motivated reasoning is particularly powerful among those with strong opinions, who are the most likely to display constrained opinions (see Fazio, 2007; Houston & Fazio, 1989, p.
+64; Lavine et al., 2012, pp. 110-116; Redlawsk, 2002).

-To see just how motivated reasoning can affect opinions, consider a study by Druckman et al. (2012) on support for universal health care reform that took place over a one month time period.
+To see just how motivated reasoning can affect opinions, consider a study by Druckman et al. (2012) on support for universal health care reform that took place over a 1-month time period.
 At the start of the month, some participants were randomly exposed to one strong pro argument (e.g., universal care will vitiate inequality) or one strong con argument (i.e., universal care will be costly).
 Then for many participants, nothing of relevance happened in the interim save for the reception of the opposite message at the end of the month.
-The authors find that participants uniformly forget the first argument and are swayed by the most recent.
+The authors found that participants uniformly forget the first argument and are swayed by the most recent.

 A different pattern emerged for participants in two different conditions.
 Participants in the first condition were exposed to the same message in weeks 2 and 3 as in the first week before receiving the opposite message in week 4.
 Meanwhile, participants in the second condition were given a choice over what they read in weeks 2 and 3.
 Consistent with previous work on motivated reasoning, these individuals chose to read messages consistent with the argument they received in week 1.
-Both these latter groups of participants rejected the message they received in week 4.
-In other words, choice and repetition facilitate strong attitudes with participants' attitudes toward universal health care ultimately reflecting the content of the first message they received because they counter-argued the later message.
+Both of these latter groups of participants rejected the message they received in week 4.
+In other words, choice and repetition facilitate strong attitudes, with participants' attitudes toward universal health care ultimately reflecting the content of the first message they received because they counterargued the later message.
 Because all participants were randomly assigned, we can confidently say that had they randomly received the other message first, their opinions would be precisely the opposite of what they eventually expressed.
-In short, when people engage in motivated reasoning they become dogmatic and reject arguments they would otherwise see as compelling.
-Since opinions change based only on the order in which information is encountered, the implications of motivated reasoning for opinion quality are obvious and not salubrious (also see: Chong and Druckman 2010, Lodge and Taber 2013, Taber and Lodge 2006).
-12
+In short, when people engage in motivated reasoning, they become dogmatic and reject arguments they would otherwise see as compelling.
+Since opinions change based only on the order in which information is encountered, the implications of motivated reasoning for opinion quality are obvious and not salubrious (also see Chong & Druckman, 2010; Lodge & Taber, 2013; Taber & Lodge, 2006).12